FinleyLabUSC/CRC-Cell-uFBA-Modeling/README.md

 - [Acknowledgments](#acknowledgments)

 ### Files
-- ` 📁 enzyme_knockdowns ` : contains the code for performing partial enzyme knockdowns for all cell conditions
+- ` 📁 enzyme_knockdowns ` : contains all of the code for performing partial enzyme knockdowns for all cell conditions
-  - ` 📁 enzyme_knockdowns `
+  - ` 📁 baselineCode ` : Contains the code developed by [Wang et al. (2022)](https://www.sciencedirect.com/science/article/pii/S1096717621001774?via%3Dihub), which employs upFBA to predict the network's flux distributions based on the constraints outlined in their study.